GraalVM NativeImage Reverse Reconstruction

-Java code restoration and protection is an old topic of conversation.
-Due to the bytecode format in which Java class files are saved, they contain a lot of metadata, making it easy to restore them to their original code.
+Restoring and protecting Java code is an old and often-discussed issue.
+Due to the byte-code format used to store Java class files, which contains a lot of meta-information, it can be easily restored to its original code.
 In order to protect Java code, the industry has adopted many methods, such as obfuscation, bytecode encryption, JNI protection, and so on.
-However, regardless of the method used, there are still ways and means of cracking it.
+However, regardless of the method used, there are still ways and means to crack it.

-Binary compilation has long been considered an effective method of code protection.
-Java's binary compilation is known as AOT (Ahead of Time) technology, which means pre-compilation.
+Binary compilation has always been considered as a relatively effective method of code protection.
+Java’s binary compilation is supported as AOT (Ahead of Time) technology, which means pre-compilation.

-In May 2019, Oracle released GraalVM 19.0, a multi-language supported virtual machine.
-19.0 is its first version intended for production environments.
-GraalVM provides a NativeImage tool that can achieve Ahead-of-Time (AOT) compilation for Java programs.
-After several years of development, NativeImage has become very mature.
-SpringBoot 3.0 can now use it to compile and generate an executable file for the entire SpringBoot project.
-The compiled file has fast startup speed, low memory consumption, and excellent performance.
+In May 2019, Oracle released GraalVM 19.0, a multi-language supporting virtual machine, which was its first production-ready version.
+GraalVM provides a NativeImage tool that can achieve AOT compilation of Java programs.
+After several years of development, NativeImage is now very mature, and SpringBoot 3.0 can use it to compile the entire SpringBoot project into an executable file.
+The compiled file has fast startup speed, low memory usage, and excellent performance.

-So, for Java programs that have already entered the era of binary compilation, is their code still as easily reversed and restored as in the bytecode era?
-What are the characteristics of binary files compiled by NativeImage, and is the strength of binary compilation sufficient to protect important code?
+So, for Java programs that have entered the era of binary compilation, is their code still as easily reversible as it was in the bytecode era?
+What are the characteristics of the binary files compiled by NativeImage, and is the intensity of binary compilation sufficient to protect important code?

-In order to explore the above-mentioned issues, I recently developed a NativeImage analysis tool, which has achieved certain reverse restoration effects.
+To explore these issues, we recently developed a NativeImage analysis tool, which has achieved a certain degree of reverse effect.

 https://github.com/vlinx-io/NativeImageAnalyzer

-First, we need to generate a NativeImage, which comes from GraalVM.
-Accessinghttps://www.graalvm.org/ Download Java 17 version, after downloading, set up the environment variables.
-GraalVM also includes a JDK, so you can directly use it to execute Java commands.
+First, we need to generate a NativeImage.
+NativeImage comes from GraalVM.
+To download GraalVM, go to https://www.graalvm.org/ and download the version for Java 17.
+After downloading, set the environment variable.
+Since GraalVM contains a JDK, you can directly use it to execute the java command.

-Add $GRAALVM_HOME/bin to the environment variable and execute afterwards.
+Add $GRAALVM_HOME/bin to the environment variable, and then execute the following command to install the native-image tool

 gu install native-image